 But I also see signs of hope in last week’s economic news.
 Let me begin by acknowledging the awful employment news.
 This was undeniably grim, though popular descriptions that BLS had reported the biggest job loss in any calendar year since 1945 are perhaps unnecessarily alarmist.
+Population growth would naturally mean that both job gains and job losses would be expected to be bigger absolute numbers than they used to be, and there’s no special reason to look at calendar years rather than all 12-month intervals.
+The graph below shows that in percentage terms, the employment decline so far is similar to what we see in a typical recession.
+But my primary concern has not been unemployment per se but instead the dysfunctional financial market that produced it.
 The Residential Rental Market.
 By Bill McBride on 1/09/2009 02:47:00 PM Yesterday I linked to an article in the Los Angeles Times about declining residential rents: Housing downturn hits L.A.

 This column, by comparing the current crisis to uncertainty shocks of the last 40 years, predicts GDP growth could be reduced by as much as 4.5%.
 But, if politicians protect free markets, growth should be back in 2010.
-Every horror movie fan knows the scene before the attack.
-Creepy electronic music plays.
-The victim is shown from behind.
 January Economic Summary in Graphs.
 Here is a collection of 20 real estate and economic graphs from January ...

 The nature of these half-truths changes occasionally.
 Economics as a scholarly discipline consists in the periodic rediscovery and refinement of old half-truths.
 Little progress has been made in the past century or so towards understanding how economic policy, rules, legislation and regulation influence economic fluctuations, financial stability, growth, poverty or inequality.
 We know that a few extreme approaches that have been tried yield lousy results – central planning, self-regulating financial markets – but we don’t know much that is constructive beyond that.